Augenstern1120/ZhiChen/_pages/about.md

   - /about.html
 ---

-I'm Zhi Chen, currently a graduate student at the School of Physics and Electronic Engineering, Jiangsu Normal University.
-My research interests lie in deep learning and artificial intelligence, particularly focusing on cross-device adaptability and optimization under low-resource conditions.
+I'm Zhi Chen, currently a Ph.D. student in Computer Science at the School of Computer Science and Technology, East China Normal University (ECNU).

 ### Research Experience